Cord-cutting: "Cord-nevers"

-On November 28, 2011, a report by Credit Suisse media analyst Stefan Anninger said that young people who grew up accustomed to watching shows online would be less likely to subscribe to pay television services, terming these people as "cord-nevers".
+On November 28, 2011, a report by Credit Suisse media analyst Stefan Anninger said that young people who grew up accustomed to watching shows online would be less likely to subscribe to pay-television services, terming these people as "cord-nevers".
 Anninger predicted that by the end of 2012, the industry's subscriber count would drop by 200,000 to 100.5 million; Anninger's report also stated that consumers were not likely to return to paying for television.
 In the case of land-line telephones, people had believed younger people would eventually get them, but now numerous subscribers only have mobile phones.
 Anninger predicted that the same would hold true for pay television, and that providers would need to offer lower-priced packages with fewer channels in order to reverse the trend.
 Also using the term "cord-nevers" was Richard Schneider, whose company Antennas Direct was selling antennas through the Internet.
-After a decade in business, the company was selling 600,000 antennas a year.
-However, Schneider said some people only knew of the Internet and services such as Netflix and were not even aware broadcast television even existed.
-In a speech on November 16, 2012, Time Warner CEO Jeff Bewkes said "cord nevers" did not see anything worth paying for.
+Schneider said that some of his prospective customers only knew of streaming video services, such as Netflix, and were not aware that broadcast television even existed.
+In a speech on November 16, 2012, Time Warner CEO Jeff Bewkes said "cord-nevers" did not see anything worth paying for.

 Cord shaving

-In 2013, specific channels were losing more subscribers than pay TV providers.
+In 2013, specific channels were losing more subscribers than pay television providers.
 This was because of what came to be known as "cord shaving", switching to a cheaper package of channels.